27 Business Email Examples & Templates You Should Try in 2025

 Here’s a template from Yesware showing you how:

-- Optional callback to last conversation.
-This is entirely optional but if you’ve recently interacted, it’s always a good idea to reiterate it when you email.
+• Optional callback to the last conversation.
+This is optional, but if you’ve recently interacted, it’s always a good idea to reiterate it when you email.
 Besides mentioning the what, you should also mention the why (here – “because it seemed to speak to your situation”).
 Once you’ve done that, skip straight to the congratulatory message.

-- Ask a genuine question.
-It’s important here to skip cursory insight and ask something actually meaningful.
+• Ask a genuine question.
+It’s crucial here to skip cursory insight and ask something meaningful.
 You don’t want to come across as simply flattering the prospect.

-- Circle back to your own product.
-While genuine insight and even flattery is nice, remember that you’re trying to close a deal here.
+• Circle back to your product.
+While genuine insight and flattery are nice, remember you’re trying to close a deal here.
 Find a way to plug your product into the conversation.
 For instance, if your prospect just released a new CRM tool, you could mention how they would need PR to promote it (for which you make software).

 If you run a business, you should periodically send relevant content to your prospects.